-Ratos performs an annual review of risks where significant risks in its own operations and the companies are summarised and discussed in Ratos's management and Board.
+Ratos performs an annual review of risks where significant risks in its own operations and the companies are summarised and discussed in Ratos's management, Audit Committee and Board.

 As part of good corporate governance, the companies are expected to have a continuous process for identifying, assessing and managing their risks.
 Each company's CEO and management have operational responsibility for having an appropriate risk management process in place which is approved by the company's board.
-All subsidiaries' chairmen are asked every year to confirm to Ratos's CEO that the company concerned has implemented an appropriate process for management of the company's risks.
+All subsidiary chairmen are asked every year to confirm to Ratos's CEO that the company concerned has implemented an appropriate process for management of the company's risks.

-Ratos continuously works to strengthen the internal and subsidiaries' risk processes.
-In 2015-2016, Ratos expanded the risk management process with an assurance mapping, i.e. a clarification of responsibilities and validation of internal processes and identified risks.
-Ratos's greatest risks are summarised in the Directors' report on pages 46-49.
+Ratos continuously works to strengthen the internal and subsidiary risk processes.
+Since 2016, Ratos has expanded the risk management process to include an assurance mapping, meaning a clarification of responsibilities and validation of internal processes and identified risks.
+Ratos's greatest risks are summarised in the Directors' report on ▶ pages 46-49.

-Ratos supports the subsidiaries with structure, models, etc., for work with risk management, see illustration below.
+Ratos supports the subsidiaries with structures, models and so forth for work with risk management; see the illustration on page 57.